 - Using a function generator compare the higher order harmonics present in sinusoidal, triangle and square waves.
-You will probably need a speaker to connect to the function generator. - Demonstrate constructive and destructive interference. - Examine the beat frequency (in both Fourier and real space). - Determine the sound intensity as a function of distance.
+You will probably need a speaker to connect to the function generator. - Demonstrate constructive and destructive interference. - Examine the beat frequency (in both Fourier and real space) for two similar sound sources. - Determine the sound intensity as a function of distance. - What might you be curious to investigate?